lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/openfpga_commands/fpga_verilog_commands.rst

   .. option:: --default_net_type <string>

     Specify the default net type for the Verilog netlists.
 Currently, supported types are ``none`` and ``wire``.
 Default value: ``none``.

-  .. option:: --support_icarus_simulator

-    Output Verilog netlists with syntax that iVerilog simulator can accept

   .. option:: --verbose